swagger-api/swagger-samples/README.md

 ## What's here?

 This repository serves for samples for various projects.
 Right now it contains the samples for swagger-core under the java library.
-Each sample contains a README file with details how to run it and what to check.
+Each sample contains a README file with details how to run it and what to check...